RandyMcMillan/bitcoin/doc/managing-wallets.md

 $ bitcoin-cli -named createwallet wallet_name="wallet-01" descriptors=true
 ```

-The `descriptors` parameter can be omitted if the intention is to create a legacy wallet.
-For now, the default type is the legacy wallet, but that is expected to change in a future release.
+The `descriptors` parameter can be set to false if the intention is to create a legacy wallet.

 By default, wallets are created in the `wallets` folder of the data directory, which varies by operating system, as shown below.
 The user can change the default by using the `-datadir` or `-walletdir` initialization parameters.